gnolang/gno/docs/gno-tooling/cli/gnokey/querying-a-network.md

 This command will return the `wugnot` balance of the above address without using gas.
 Properly escaping quotation marks for string arguments is currently required.

-// only primitive types are supported?
+Currently, `vm/qeval` only supports primitive types in expressions.

 ## `vm/qrender`